JNRowe/rdial/doc/alternatives.rst

 There are import and export scripts in the ``extra`` subdirectory, and I truly recommend trying timewarrior_ out.

+The only possible drawback is its speed, as with large numbers of records its startup becomes *very* slow.
+Exporting my eight year :command:`rdial` database results in three second pauses on each :command:`timew` run.

 .. _timewarrior: https://taskwarrior.org/news/news.20160821.html